What was the amount of the ESM’s final disbursement to Greece?

 When will the medium-term measures be implemented?

-The measures related to EFSF loans must be approved by the EFSF Board of Directors, currently planned for September, and then the implementation is expected to take around one month.
+The measures related to EFSF loans must be approved by the EFSF Board of Directors, currently planned for later this year, and then the implementation is expected to take around one month.

 Will there be further (long-term) debt relief measures?